francieledrews/landing-page/README.md

 # Landing Page Project - DEMO

 ## Learn learn learn
-The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
+The starter project had some HTML and CSS styling to display a static version of the Landing Page project.
 I had to convert this project from a static project to an interactive one.
 This required modifying the HTML and CSS files, but primarily the JavaScript file.

 ## The technologies used:
 - HTML